stackql/stackql-devel/docs/ACID.md

 In similar vein, execution of all unactioned edges on an abstract DAG (the "redo DAG") from current to target state constitutes a successful `COMMIT` operation.

 Serializations of undo and redo DAGs are written to [WAL](#wal).

+### Two phase commit

+[Two phased commit (2PC)](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) is supported in `stackql`, through the `transact.Coordinator` interface.
+Briefly, 2PC is (affirmative; `COMMIT`,  or negative; `ROLLBACK`) transaction finalization by sequential phases of:

+- (i) Voting.
+- (ii) Completion.

+The role of the transaction coordinator, sometimes called a transaction manager, is to tally all required votes and then mark the transaction as complete.

+For now, we do not expand upon exactly how `transact.Coordinator` implementations should to this.
+Configurable commitment behaviour is supported in `stackql`.

 ## Consistency